loxilb-io/loxilbdocs/docs/k3s-multi-master.md

 ### Guide to deploy multi-master HA K3s with loxilb

 This document will explain how to install a multi-master HA K3s cluster with loxilb as a serviceLB provider running in-cluster mode.
 K3s is a lightweight Kubernetes distribution and is increasingly used for prototyping as well as for production workloads.
-K3s nodes are deployed as 1) k3s-server nodes for k3s control plane components like apiserver and etcd), 2) k3s-agent nodes hosting user workloads/apps.
+K3s nodes are deployed as 1) k3s-server nodes for k3s control plane components like apiserver and etcd, 2) k3s-agent nodes hosting user workloads/apps.
 When we deploy multi-master nodes, it is necessary that they be accessed from the k3s-agents in HA configuration and behind a load-balancer.
 Usually deploying such a load-balancer is [outside the scope](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/) of kubernetes.
 In this guide, we will see how to deploy loxilb not only as cluster's serviceLB provider but also as a VIP-LB for accessing server/master node(s) services.

 ### Topology

-For multi-master setup we need atleast odd number of server nodes to maintain quorum.
-So, we will have 3 k3s-server nodes.
+For multi-master setup we need an odd number of server nodes to maintain quorum.
+So, we will have 3 k3s-server nodes for this setup.
 Overall, we will be deploying the components as per the following topology :

 ![loxilb topology](photos/loxilb-k3s-multi-master.png)